INCF/nineml-spec/source/abstraction_layer.rst

 the source and destination cells respectively, and :math:`N_{\mathrm{dest}}` is the size of the destination population.

-Cells in the source population are connected to cells in the destination population as specified by an explicit arrays.
+:ref:`Cell`\ s in the source population are connected to cells in the destination population as specified by an explicit arrays.
 The source and destination are defined via parameters, which should be named *sourceIndicies* and *destinationIndicies* parameters respectively.

-The properties supplied to the *sourceIndicies* parameter should be a ArrayValue or ExternalArrayValue drawn from the set :math:`\{1,\ldots,M\}` where :math:`M` is the size of the source population and be the same length as the property supplied to the *target-indices* parameter.
+The properties supplied to the *sourceIndicies* parameter should be a :ref:`ArrayValue` or :ref:`ExternalArrayValue` drawn from the set :math:`\{1,\ldots,M\}` where :math:`M` is the size of the source population and be the same length as the property supplied to the *target-indices* parameter.

-The properties supplied to the *destinationIndicies* parameter should be a ArrayValue or ExternalArrayValue drawn from the set :math:`\{1,\ldots,N\}` where :math:`N` is the size of the source population and be the same length as the property supplied to the *source-indices* parameter.
+The properties supplied to the *destinationIndicies* parameter should be a :ref:`ArrayValue` or :ref:`ExternalArrayValue` drawn from the set :math:`\{1,\ldots,N\}` where :math:`N` is the size of the source population and be the same length as the property supplied to the *source-indices* parameter.